mazgch/hpg/README.md

 ## Getting started

-To make this device work as intended you need some accessories like LTE and GNSS antennas, a mobile data plan and nano SIM card and a subscription to a PointPerfect.
+To make this device work as intended you need some accessories like LTE and GNSS antennas, a mobile data plan and nano SIM card and a subscription to PointPerfect.
 Follow this sequence to get the device configured and setup, click on the image below for a short YouTube video on how to do some of these steps.

 [![Accessories Video](docu/AccessoriesPlay.jpg)](https://youtu.be/jzHmvw_pzyI)